+The GPS system keeps you informed of upcoming turns and will make you aware if a lane change is needed to keep you on track.
 While driving, you’ll see a split-screen view which shows an overhead view of your route, as well as a more detailed view that shows the lane you should be in, the name and number of the exit you need to take, and the distance until your next turn.
-It can display nearby landmarks on-screen so you can identify the turn.
+The VIA 1515M will also display nearby landmarks on-screen to make it easy to identify the turn.

-The 1515M has a 5-inch resistive touchscreen, with a resolution of 480 x 272 pixels, as does TomTom GO 52.
-Though this is about average for entry-level GPS systems, it’s not as high-definition or as responsive as higher-ranking models, like Garmin's DriveSmart 61LMT-S. Resistive screens are slightly more difficult to interact with, and generally don’t provide as clear of an image as a capacitive touchscreen does, but they do allow for a lower price point.
-And should you need to unplug the GPS from its DC charger, its battery lasts up to an impressive three hours – much longer than most other devices, which can only last up to one hour.
+The 1515M has a 5-inch resistive touchscreen, with a resolution of 480 x 272 pixels.
+This is about average for entry-level GPS systems, but it’s not as high-definition or as responsive as higher-ranking models, like Garmin's DriveSmart 61LMT-S. Resistive screens are also slightly more difficult to interact with, and generally don’t provide as clear of an image as a capacitive touchscreen, but of course, they help to keep the price of a car navigation system low.

 Should you need to unplug the GPS from its DC charger, its battery lasts up to an impressive three hours on its own – that's a good stint compared with many other devices, which often only last up to one hour.
 If you have questions or concerns about the VIA 1515M, you can contact TomTom’s customer service department either by phone or email.
 And for extra peace of mind, the GPS ships with a one-year warranty, which is the minimum you'd reasonably expect.